Noisy Stabilizer Formalism

 \section{Efficiency of the method}

-As one can see in Table~\ref{tab:method}, in the most general case we need to compute the total update of each Pauli noise operator per each qubit.
-That is $4n$ total updates for an $n$-qubit graph state.
+As one can see in Table~\ref{tab:method}, in the most general case we need to compute the total update of each Pauli noise operator per each qubit, that is, $4n$ total updates for an $n$-qubit graph state.
 However, for some particular noise models, the update of not all Pauli noise operators has to be computed.
 The correlated noise model presented in Eq.~\eqref{eq:correlated:pauli} is an example of this, as all qubits involved are subject to the same kind of Pauli noise.

-Besides computing a maximum of $4n$ updates one needs to consider that an effort has to be done for each term for all noise maps acting on the system.
+Besides computing a maximum of $4n$ updates, one needs to consider that an effort has to be made for each term for all noise maps acting on the system.
 This effort is not in terms of computation difficulty but in terms of memory.
-Therefore, the total number of terms of all maps establishes an overhead to the use of this formalism.
+Therefore, the total number of terms of all maps establishes an overhead for the use of this formalism.